krzbanas/personal-science/content/post/2018-12-07_Subset_Dataframe.md

 math = false
 +++
 This time subseting data.frame with `subset` fuction.
 The structure of the data can be checked with `str` function.
+First example subsets one processing type (Baseline), second extracts only wavenumbers from the list by using `X %in% lines1` declaration.

 ```r
 str(result_long)